Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: VC Regularization of SSL Projector's Output Enforces Pairwise Independent Features at the Encoder's Output

 \section{VC Regularization of SSL Projector's Output Enforces Pairwise Independent Features at the Encoder's Output}

-In this section, we demonstrate that for random Multi-Layer Perceptrons (MLPs) projectors, minimizing VC of the projector's output amounts to minimizing HSIC ---a measure of pairwise dependence (see \cref{sec:background1})--- between all pairs of variables in the learned representation, \textit{i.e} the projector's input.
+In this section, we demonstrate that for random Multi-Layer Perceptrons (MLPs) projectors, minimizing VC of the projector's output amounts to minimizing HSIC ---a measure of pairwise dependence (see \cref{sec:background1})--- between all pairs of features in the learned representation, \textit{i.e} the projector's input.
+The randomness assumption has already been used to model weight evolution during training~\citep{franchi2020tradi, blundell2015weight}.
 We then justify how this reasoning extends to learned projectors.
-Our claims are experimentally verified in \cref{sec:exp}.
+Our claims are experimentally verified in \cref{sec:exp}. \paragraph{Notations.} In our setting, $\mX \in \mathbb{R}^{N \times D}$ is the $D$ dimensional output of the encoder $f$ for a batch of size $N$. $\mX$ is then fed to the projector $g$ to form embeddings $\mZ= g(\mX) = [g\mX_1,\dots,g\mX_P] \in \mathbb{R}^{N \times P}$ on which SSL criteria are generally applied.
+Note that $\mZ$ would be $\mZ_{\rm left}$ or $\mZ_{\rm right}$ in the previous subsection.
+The acronym MLP refers to projectors typically used in SSL, a neural network with three layers of same width, unless stated otherwise.